5 Strategies for Reinvesting Profits to Grow Your Business

-The importance of proper to the successful management of a small business cannot be overemphasized.
+The importance of proper record keeping to the successful management of a small business cannot be overemphasized.
 As a matter of fact, without proper financial management processes and practices in place in your business, you are inevitably heading towards a self-inflicted financial crisis.

 I often say this to my training participants:

 ‘When you pretend to do business without keeping proper records, it’s just a hobby, not a business.’